Lentil with lemon salad

 Supper

-Our supper tonight consisting of lentil with lemon salad, avocado and hummus may look like a dog's breakfast, but the flavour and nutrition are overwhelmingly fine.
+Our supper tonight consisting of lentil with lemon salad, avocado and hummus may look like a dog's breakfast but the flavour and nutrition are overwhelmingly fine.
 Add a slice of whole grain bread, a tablespoon of tomato relish and perhaps some feta-cheese; you have a very satisfying meal.

 One-third of a cup of lentils contains only 13g of complex carbohydrate[1] and 6g of fibre, a quarter of your daily requirement according to the American Heart Association; most of us consume less than a half of what we should.
-That is one reason why all the nasty bowel diseases abound; and a depleted microbiome.
+That is another reason why all the nasty bowel diseases abound; and a depleted microbiome.

-If you are concerned about starches, and frankly we all need to be careful, learn more about net-carbs.
+If you are concerned about starches and frankly we all need to be careful, learn more about net-carbs.

 I love my food and dishes like this are low in carbohydrate so I do not have to hold back.